 Global credit and financial markets have experienced extreme disruptions at various points over the last few decades, characterized by diminished liquidity and credit availability, declines in consumer confidence, declines in economic growth, increases in unemployment rates and uncertainty about economic stability.
+For example, the current conflict between Ukraine and Russia has created volatility in the capital markets and is expected to have further global economic consequences.
 If another such disruption in credit and financial markets and deterioration of confidence in economic conditions occurs, our business may be adversely affected.
 If the equity and credit markets were to deteriorate significantly in the future, it may make any necessary debt or equity financing more difficult to complete, more costly, and more dilutive.
 Failure to secure any necessary financing in a timely manner and on favorable terms could have a material adverse effect on our growth strategy, financial performance and share price and could require us to delay or abandon development or commercialization plans.
 In addition, there is a risk that one or more of our service providers, manufacturers or other partners would not survive or be able to meet their commitments to us under such circumstances, which could directly affect our ability to attain our operating goals on schedule and on budget.

-At March 31, 2022, we had \$187.5 million of cash, cash equivalents, and marketable securities.
-While we are not aware of any downgrades, material losses, or other significant deterioration in the fair value of our cash equivalents or investments since March 31, 2022, no assurance can be given that further deterioration of the global credit and financial markets would not negatively impact our current portfolio of cash equivalents or our ability to meet our financing objectives.
+At December 31, 2022, we had \$427.2 million of cash, cash equivalents, and marketable securities.
+While we are not aware of any downgrades, material losses, or other significant deterioration in the fair value of our cash equivalents or marketable securities since December 31, 2022, no assurance can be given that further deterioration of the global credit and financial markets would not negatively impact our current portfolio of cash equivalents or our ability to meet our financing objectives.
 Furthermore, our stock price may decline due in part to the volatility of the stock market and general economic downturn.